 - Align and run the registration function to obtain a simple 3D file from the multiple 3D scans.

 Note that the RangeVision Smart is capable of producing textured 3D scans (in color) at a good resolution.
 It is also compatible with a wide range of sizes, from 1 m to less than 5 cm, classified into 3 categories that require specific calibration settings.

 The RangeVision software suite only has a restricted number of functions which are neither easy to discover nor easy to use.
-The lack of cancelling option is also quite disturbing.
-After several tries you will understand how to use it properly and what are the specific mouse and keyboard shortcuts.
-A tutorial would have been really be useful.
+The lack of a canceling option is also quite disturbing.
+After several tries, you will understand how to use it properly and what are the specific mouse and keyboard shortcuts.
+A tutorial would have been really useful.